The Best Motorcycle Insurance Companies for 2021

 The two higher-priced tiers have roadside assistance services included, matching the best motorcycle insurance offers at least in terms of service provided.
 These cover up to $150 worth of expenses for towing, but also include help on the road when you get a flat tire, dead battery, or if your bike gets stuck in the mud by the road.
 Farmers has a large network of towing and road service facilities and locksmiths, so there’s basically no road in the United States where you won’t be able to get assistance.

 Farmers awards its policyholders with a nice selection of discounts, starting with reduced rates for having installed safety and anti-theft measures on your motorcycle.
-Of course, a company that provides some of the best motorbike insurance in 2019 also rewards responsible riders who avoid accidents for a full year.
+The company also rewards responsible riders who avoid accidents for a full year.
 There are additional loyalty discounts as well as reductions if you belong to a riders’ club.

 If you opt for higher-tier insurance, there are additional discounts in the long run, the most prominent being reduced deductibles for going a full year without an accident.
 Some standard rate reductions like multi-policy discounts and passing a safety course are included, too, with possible further discounts based on the state you reside in and whether you only ride your bike during good weather.

-Browsing through Farmers’ website, it quickly becomes obvious that this insurance company doesn’t really focus on providing the best motorcycle insurance for young riders.
-The website lacks a knowledge base, or at least more detailed explanations of certain coverage options and discounts.
+Browsing through Farmers’ website, it quickly becomes obvious that this insurance company doesn’t really focus on less-experienced riders.
+The website lacks a knowledge base, or at least more detailed explanations of certain motorcycle insurance coverage options and discounts.
 The uninitiated will have a hard time picking the right package for their motorcycle.
 Also, the online quote tool doesn’t work for certain areas in the US, so the safest bet is to give Farmers a call to request an insurance quote from an agent.

 Even if you’re a highly experienced rider, remember that you’re sharing the road with much larger vehicles - trucks, buses, RVs, and even semi-trailers.
 Other drivers might not be as careful as you; they might end up causing an accident that affects both you and your bike.
 There are many types of policies, but the best motorcycle insurance will cover medical bills and other expenses, even in cases when the third party caused the accident.
 You might not ever need it, but it’s better to have a (usually inexpensive) than to cruise without it.

-Type of bike: This is a risk assessment step your agent will take when evaluating your policy.
+This is a risk assessment step your agent will take when evaluating your policy.
 It boils down to the speed of the bike; the faster it is, the more of a potential risk it poses and the more expensive your insurance will be.
 However, this doesn’t apply if you’re insuring a vintage or antique motorcycle.
 Those are valuable collector’s items, and they tend to become more expensive to insure as time goes by.
 The most common type of insurance for these items is based upon the agreed value of the bike and can get quite expensive.
-That’s why the best type of motorcycle for insurance, at least when it comes to price, is a scooter used for city transport.
+That’s why the best type of motorcycle, at least when it comes to insurance price, is a scooter used for city transport.

-Accessories: Equipping your motorcycle with add-ons can either increase or decrease your policy rates.
-Cosmetic accessories raise the price, especially if you choose to include additional coverage for them, while installing safety features earns discounts from the insurance company.
-The latter falls into the “responsible rider” category, so it’s definitely beneficial to look into safety features when making the best motorcycle insurance comparison.
+Equipping your motorcycle with add-ons can either increase or decrease your policy rates.
+Cosmetic accessories raise the price, especially if you choose to include additional insurance coverage for them, while installing safety features earns discounts from the insurance providers.
+The latter falls into the “responsible rider” category, so it’s definitely beneficial to look into safety features when comparing motorcycle insurance offers.
 Long-term benefits can easily outweigh the initial quotes you receive from the companies.

 If you want to save money on motorcycle insurance, get a smaller or less powerful bike and avoid custom or collectors’ bikes.
-Taking safety courses and installing safety measures can also save you money – insurance companies love responsible riders!
-Further price cuts can come if you combine bike insurance with coverage for another vehicle or property, or if your bike is stored in a secure area.
+Taking safety courses and installing safety measures can also save you money - insurance companies love responsible riders!
+Further price cuts can come if you combine motorcycle coverage with another vehicle or property, or if your bike is stored in a secure area.

-In 2019, the average motorcycle insurance cost in the United States was $519 per year.
-This is much cheaper than car insurance and some companies offer even more affordable prices depending on the type of your motorcycle, experience, and the model of your bike.
+In 2021, the average motorcycle insurance cost in the United States is $721 per year.
+This is much cheaper than auto insurance and some companies offer even more affordable prices depending on the type of your motorcycle, experience, and the model of your bike.
 Insuring your bike in Dakota, Iowa, Oklahoma, Wyoming, or New Hampshire has proven to be the cheapest.

 Yes, AAA does offer motorcycle insurance, even though its main service is road assistance.
 Once you become a AAA member, you’ll have the option to buy additional services, motorbike insurance included.
 Depending on the state you live in, these offers can vary, considering not every state in America requires motorcycle riders to fully insure their bikes.

-Buying full coverage insurance for your motorcycle can easily cost you $1,000 and might even reach $3,000 if you’re riding a sport bike.
-The best motorcycle insurance companies will make it worth your while, though, as their policies include many additional services that can help riders in their everyday commutes.
+Buying full coverage insurance for your motorcycle can easily cost you $1,000 and might even reach $3,000 if you prefer sport bikes.
+The best motorcycle insurance providers will make it worth your while, though, as their policies include many additional services that can help riders in their everyday commutes.